sean01zhang/naesna/content/posts/bread/playbooks/new-loaf.md

 ## Recipe

+> Note: To try: maybe an autolyse to build more gluten to trap bubbles?
+> Incorporate starter, then incorporate salt?
+> 2% Salt?
+But higher salt content allows for more flexibility

 - 600g bread flour into bowl
 - 18g kosher salt (3% of flour weight) into bowl
 - 227g (1 cup) sourdough starter into bowl
 - 397g of lukewarm water
+- Mix well
+- Bulk Fermentation:
-- Mix well, wait for an hour
+	- Set dough in room temperature and wait for an hour
+		- Windowpane test; Dough should be stretchy enough allow you to create a windowpane
 	- Stretch and fold, wait for an hour
+		- You can use water to lubricate; Be gentle with the dough
 	- Stretch and fold, wait for an hour
 	- Stretch and fold;
-- Line proofing basket with a generous amount of flour.
-Transfer dough into proofing basket.
-- Resting: 5 hours room temp, or 8 hours in fridge.
-	- If fridge: When you take the dough out, make sure it warms to room temperature for 2? hours before using it (Need to experiment).
-	- ==(Experimental) Place dough on maybe a tray & put in oven to warm?==
+- Transfer dough to floured mat, and shape by folding it in
+	- Then also cup sides to get a round shape.
+- Cold Fermentation
+	- Once shaped, flour banneton (with cloth or without, optional) with bread flour, or rice flour if available
+	- Place dough *seam side up* into basket
+	- Cover with a lid and place in fridge for 8 hours, but we can maximize for more.
 - Once dough is ready
 	- Place a tray at the bottom of the oven.
+This helps reduce intensity of heat on the bottom of the bread, leading to less browning.
-Put dutch oven (with lid on) into oven.
+	- Put dutch oven (with lid on) into oven.
 	- Preheat oven to 450 F.
-	- Shape dough into shape wanted.
 - Once oven is preheated
-	- Gently sprinkle flour on the sourdough.
+	- Take sourdough out of fridge.
 	- Score sourdough.
 Make sure to do enough such that it has room to expand.
 	- Take dutch oven out
-		- Sprinkle flour on the bottom
+		- Sprinkle generous amounts of flour on the bottom
 		- Put dough in.
 	- Put dutch oven back in, wait for 35 mins @ 450 F
 	- Lid off 20 mins @ 450 F
+		- (Experimental) High rack makes it a bit hard to do 20 mins, reduce time?
 - Once bread is baked, leave on cooling tray to cool, for approximately 1 hour.
 ## Notes